Hi, I’m Audrey.

 How did Pardon your French start?

+As a child growing up in France, I always had eating and cooking on my mind.
 France is the sound, taste and smell of my childhood, and very much still fills my life today.
 As I settled in Canada, I started to explore and document how to keep cooking, eating and living like a French, even outside of France.

 I am always running through grocery aisles scoping for French products, buying every French cooking book I can get my hands on, and spend most of my evenings recreating classic French dishes.

+I have also always been passionate about photography.
 And this how this blog came to life.

 It came naturally that Pardon Your French would be the place where I share my love for French food with others, and document French recipes and French-focused stories from my kitchen and beyond.